-The Accessible Canada Act – ADA (Bill C-81) will receive Royal Assent today (June 21, 2019).
+The Accessible Canada Act – ACA (Bill C-81) will receive Royal Assent today (June 21, 2019).
 Once received, it will be law, in effect, and assure a barrier-free Canada by the year 2040.

-The ADA mandates all agencies controlled by the Federal Government to remove barriers for those with accessibility needs.
+The ACA mandates all agencies controlled by the Federal Government to remove barriers for those with accessibility needs.
 Moving forward, this will directly impact these categories:

 - Built Environment